K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 ## 22. Liability
 22.1	The Manager shall be liable to the Client for any Losses incurred by the Client only to the extent that such Losses arise under the law of contract and are the direct result of any act or omission taken or omitted by the Manager or a Delegate during the term of, and under, this Agreement which constitutes negligence, wilful default or fraud of the Manager, such Delegate or their directors, officers or employees in providing any of the services under this Agreement.
 Without prejudice to Clause 22.4, the Manager shall not otherwise be liable for any other Losses suffered by the Client including Losses arising from:

-- a)	the Manager carrying out or relying on any Instructions or on any information provided or made available to the Manager by the Client, the Custodian, any agent of the Client or any person appointed or retained by the Manager under Clause 9;
+- a)	the Manager carrying out or relying on any Instructions or on any information provided or made available to the Manager by the Client, the Custodian, any agent of the Client or any person appointed or retained by the Manager under Clause 9 including reliance on account information or trading permissions granted via APIs to third-party platforms such as cryptocurrency exchanges;
 - b)	any delays due to market conditions or changes in market conditions;
 - c)	any delayed receipt, non-receipt, loss or corruption of any information contained in any electronic communication or for any breach of confidentiality resulting from email communication or any consequential loss arising from either of the foregoing; or
 - d)	acts or omissions (including negligence, wilful default, fraud or insolvency) of any other person (including Counterparties, the Custodian and external data providers), unless otherwise specified in this Agreement.